Greedy Bayesian Posterior Approximation with Deep Ensembles: Introduction

 Recent studies, e.g.\ \citet{wilson2020bayesian} interpret ensembles as an approximation of predictive posterior.
-While this interpretation is correct from a Bayesian point of view, obtaining individual ensemble members via maximum a posteriori probability (MAP) estimation, as e.g.\ done in DE \citep{lakshminarayanan2017simple}, may not lead to obtaining good coverage of the full support of the posterior distribution, and has arbitrary bad approximation guarantees.
-For example, the resulting approximation can be poor in the case when the true posterior distribution is unimodal.
-In this work, we argue that enforcing coverage of posterior (i.e.\ ensemble diversity) is non trivial, and needs a specialized principled approach.
+While this interpretation is correct from a Bayesian point of view, obtaining individual ensemble members via maximum a posteriori probability (MAP) estimation, as e.g.\ done in DE \citep{lakshminarayanan2017simple}, may not lead to obtaining good coverage of the full support of the posterior distribution, and has arbitrarily bad approximation guarantees.
+For example, the resulting approximation can be poor in the case when the true posterior distribution is unimodal, skewed and long-tailed.
+In this work, we argue that enforcing coverage of posterior (i.e.\ ensemble diversity) is non-trivial, and needs a specialized principled approach.
 We highlight this graphically in~\autoref{fig:algo_illustration}.

 Another important line of work in modern Bayesian DL (BDL) is a paradigm of performing Bayesian inference in the weight space.
 While distributions over weights induce distributions over functions~\citep{wilson2020bayesian}, it is rather unclear what the properties of such functions are, and whether Bayesian posteriors obtained in the weight space yield good quality approximations in the function space.
 For example, it is known that diverse weights do not necessary yield diverse functions, thus sampling from weight-based posteriors may yield poor quality uncertainty estimation, e.g. in detecting out-of-distribution (OOD) data~\citep{garipov2018loss,hafner2020noise}.